Male Fitting vs Female Fitting: The Definitive Industrial Identification Guide

 Check Your Existing System First

 Before anything else, take a look at what you already have.
-If the part you’re working with has threads sticking out, that’s a male fitting.
+If the part you’re working with has external threads , that’s a male fitting.
 In that case, you’ll need a female fitting to match.
-On the other hand, if it's threaded inside, the fitting is a female fitting and will require a male fitting for connection.
+On the other hand, if it's internal threads, the fitting is a female fitting and will require a male fitting for connection.

 Think About Available Space